 Contact one of our advisors today about starting a claim for a slip and fall at work, or about settlements for successful personal injury claims for workplace accidents.

-Below, we’ve included a table illustrating possible compensation amounts for injuries after a fall from a height.
+Below, we’ve included a table illustrating possible compensation amounts for injuries after a slip, trip or fall accident.
 The compensation brackets included are taken from the 2022 edition of the Judicial College Guidelines.
 It is a publication that may be used by solicitors to help value injuries.
 The compensation brackets relate exclusively to general damages, which focus on compensating you for the pain caused by physical injuries and suffering brought on by mental injuries.
 Additionally, we’ve included the top row that looks at how much you could be awarded for multiple severe injuries plus any expenses related to these injuries.